Ngurare highlights infrastructure, investment gains in Oshana

 2026-03-21

-OSHAKATI, 21 March 2026- The Right Honourable prime Minister Elijah Ngurare during the Independence celebrations at the Oshakati Independence stadium.
-(Photo: Contributed) OSHAKATI, 21 March 2026- The Right Honourable prime Minister Elijah Ngurare during the Independence celebrations at the Oshakati Independence stadium.
+OSHAKATI, 21 March 2026 - Prime Minister Elijah Ngurare pictured during the independence celebrations at the Oshakati Independence Stadium.
+(Photo: Contributed) OSHAKATI, 21 March 2026 - Prime Minister Elijah Ngurare pictured during the independence celebrations at the Oshakati Independence Stadium.
 (Photo: Contributed)

 OSHAKATI, 21 MAR (NAMPA) - Prime Minister Elijah Ngurare has highlighted significant government investment and infrastructure development in the Oshana Region, saying these projects reflect the tangible benefits of Namibia’s independence.